kp-samuel-tam/lightway/README.md

 We can also override configs (except config-file), either by using env variables or by using cli arguments.
 Env variables should have the prefix `LW_SERVER_`.
 Cli arguments has the highest priority.

+Please note that when providing env variables it should be in upper case and using "_" as a word separator, while using as cli config, it should be in lower case with "-" as the word separator.

 #### Example: